79B0Y/isg-android-control/README.md

 3. **Add the integration** through the UI

-> **Cleanup Note:** If you deployed earlier versions of this script, remove any directories named like `android_tv_box.backup.*` from `custom_components` manually—Home Assistant may still try to treat dotted backup folders as integrations.
+> **Cleanup Note:** Earlier versions of the deploy script left behind directories named like `android_tv_box.backup.*` inside `custom_components`.
+The current deploy script now relocates those dotted backups automatically; this reminder remains for anyone who copied files manually and may still have old folders lingering.

 ## 🔧 Prerequisites